 Fascism is a form of extreme right-wing ideology that celebrates the nation or the race as an organic community transcending all other loyalties.
 Fascism emphasizes a myth of national or racial rebirth after a period of decline or destruction.
 To this end, fascism calls for a "spiritual revolution" against signs of moral decay such as individualism and materialism, and seeks to purge "alien" forces and groups that threaten the organic community.

 Fascism increases the power and role of the state in society and suppresses free trade unions and political opposition.
 Fascism preserves private ownership and private property.
 Fascists particularly loathed the social theories of the French Revolution and its slogan: "Liberty, Equality, Fraternity."

 Fascism tends to celebrate masculinity, youth, mystical unity, and the regenerative power of violence.
-Often, but not always, it promotes racial superiority doctrines, ethnic persecution, imperialist expansion, and genocide.
-At the same time, fascists may embrace a form of internationalism based on either racial or ideological solidarity across national boundaries.
+Often, but not always, fascism promotes racial superiority doctrines, ethnic persecution, imperialist expansion, and genocide.
+Fascism may embrace a form of internationalism based on either racial or ideological solidarity across national boundaries.

 Fascism espouses open male supremacy, though sometimes fascism may also promote female solidarity and new opportunities for women of the privileged nation or race.
 Fascism's approach to politics is both populist, in that it seeks to activate "the people" as a whole against perceived oppressors or enemies, and elitist, in that fascism treats the people's will as embodied in a select group, or often one supreme leader, from whom authority proceeds downward.

 Fascism seeks to organize a cadre-led mass movement in a drive to seize state power. - Matthew N. Lyons.